BSC-ES/autosubmit/docs/source/userguide/monitor_and_check/index.rst

 With autosubmit.lock and no (-f) force, it will only generate all files that are not submitted.

-Without autosubmit.lock, it will generate all unless filtered by -fl,fc,fs or ft.
+Without autosubmit.lock, it will generate all unless filtered by -fl,-fc,-fs or -ft.

-To generate cmd only for a single job of the section :
+To generate cmd only for one job per section:
 ::

     autosubmit inspect <EXPID> -q